issyah/info/README.md

-# Development Build for issyah.github.io
+# Personal Page for Issyah

-The development version for issyah.github.io build.
-Built on nuxt.js
+The dist version of issyah.github.com .
+Built by Nuxt.js